All-knowledge/pandemic_overview/README.md

 ### How to understand the ways Facebook filters, throttles and amplifies communications HERE
 ### How to understand the ways Twitter filters, throttles and amplifies communications HERE
 ### How to understand the ways Reddit filters, throttles and amplifies communications HERE
+## Person, identity, and location tracking
 ### How does ad tracking and cookies work across the web HERE
+## What are the all-encompassing data vacuums by Palantir and Oracle and Cambridge Analytica
+### What is the Palantir dashboard and who in your local area is viewing it
-### What does Cambridge Analytica - what is that whole scandal about?
+### What was Cambridge Analytica - what is that whole scandal about?
 HERE

 # Current Events and their relationship to today's events
 ### How to recognize typical Russian sabotage, cause confusion (Brexit etc) HERE
 ### How to understand Brexit HERE
 ### How to understand the Yellow Vests in France HERE
 ### How understand the anti-fracking protests by young people and indigenous peoples HERE
-### How to understand NAFTA North American Free Trade Agreement and fossil fuel's effect on sustainable mexican agraculture HERE
+### How to understand NAFTA North American Free Trade Agreement and fossil fuel's effect on sustainable mexican agriculture HERE

-# Economics, Fossil Fuels, Money, Power
+# Economics, Fossil Fuels, Pharma, Money, Power
 ## What are the economic effects of lockdowns
 ## How does the lockdowns help and encourage large business but destroy small business
 ### What is the WEF World Economic Forum and Klaus Schwab HERE